Who cares that Britain is on course to be ‘minority white’?

 If the problem that this country simply isn’t white enough, someone may as well just come out and say it.
 Because it’s clear the issue here isn’t Britishness.

 There is a serious debate to be had not only about immigration, but also about integration.
-Happily, the country that most of us inhabit is somewhere where both ethnic and religious integration is a daily reality for millions of families, including my own.
+Happily, the country that most of us inhabit is a place where both ethnic and religious integration is a daily reality for millions of families, including my own.

 While I think we in the UK do rather better at this than many of our Western peers, there is still more that can and should be done.
 There is also a conversation worth having about what a manageable level of immigration might be, and whether immigration policy is fit for purpose.